What is Lod & Everything About it in 3D Modelling

 5. LOD 400 - Fabrication and Assembly

 Model elements are modelled as specific assemblies, with complete fabrication, assembly, and detailing information in addition to precise quantity, size, shape, location, and orientation.
-Non-geometric information to the model elements can also be attached.
+Non-geometric information about the model elements can also be attached.

-6. LOD 500 - As Built
+6. LOD 500 - As-Built

 Elements are modelled as constructed assemblies for maintenance and operations.
 In addition to actual and accurate size, shape, location, quantity, and orientation, non-geometric information is attached to modelled elements.